cbworden/shake-doc/products.rst

 Real-Time Product Distribution, Automatic Access and Feeds
 ---------------------------------------------------------------------------
 ShakeMap products are distributed by a number of means immediately after they are produced.
-The intent of these products is to help emergency responders and other responsible parties to effectively manage their post-earthquake activities, and so we make it as easy as possible for users with a variety of technological sophistication and infrastructure to access them.
+The intent of these products is to help responders and other responsible parties to effectively manage their post-earthquake activities, and so we make it as easy as possible for users with a variety of technological sophistication and infrastructure to access them.
 The general